Hotel Content

 How we’ll fix it

-Built-in checks to prevent wrong properties, date issues, priority conflicts, and duplicates.
+2. Automated validation to catch wrong properties, date issues, priority conflicts, and duplicates.

 White-boarded with the Product Owner and Tech Lead to align on the problem, success criteria, and MVP; mapped the workflow and key user flows, and set guardrails.